Is AT&T Collections Agency Hurting Your Credit?

 • It is a violation of federal law for AT&T Collections Agency to report inaccurate or incomplete information about you.

-• AT&T Collections Agency may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+• AT&T Collections Agency cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• AT&T Collections Agency must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+• AT&T Collections Agency must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• AT&T Collections Agency cannot threaten to have you arrested or imprisoned over unpaid debts.
+• AT&T Collections Agency cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove AT&T Collections From Your Credit Report Today!